PERSOL HR DATA BANK in APAC

 Although it is estimated that the size of the labor force is increasing, in terms of labor laws, there are some considerations for business enterprises launching new businesses in Indonesia because the country provides generous protection for workers.
 For example, since the Indonesian Law prescribes the grounds for dismissal, an employer needs to get permission from the institute for the settlement of industrial relations disputes to dismiss employees.
 In addition, in some cases, an employer is obligated to pay a dismissal allowance even if the dismissal is punitive.
 Moreover, in Indonesia, employees tend to demand their rights, and labor unions play an active role in defending workers' rights.
 Therefore, in some industrial areas, employers are advised to put in place measures to weather strikes and demonstrations.
 An employer that has above a certain number of employees is also advised to establish a labor-management council, in addition to the labor union, consisting of representatives from both the employer and the employees to better reflect the opinions of employees.

-It is also necessary for an employer to have up-to-date information on retirement age, as the government is planning to gradually increase the retirement age.
+Regarding retirement age, there is no law in Indonesia that directly stipulates the retirement age.
+It is, however, important to note that the age at which employees begin receiving pension benefits is stipulated by law, and a gradual increase is planned by 2043.
 According to government regulation No. 45 of 2015, although the retirement age was 57 in 2021, it will be increased to 58 in 2022; this upward progression every three years is scheduled to continue until the retirement age reaches 65 in 2043.
+It should also be noted that the Labor Bureau instructs companies to set the retirement age as the same age as the pension age.

 Religious consideration